ebebbington/copytube/src/copytube/README.md

 ## Setup

--   1. Install the chrome extension [here](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc)
+-   1. ~~Install the chrome extension [here](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc)~~ Not actually needed anymore
 -   2. The configuration file for VSCode has already been setup (`./.vscode/*`)
 -   3. Install the PHP Debug extension for VSCode
 -   4. Start debugging